Soft Sugar Cookies With Fresh Strawberry Icing

-- In a medium bowl, stir together flour, salt, and baking powder.
-Set aside.
+- Stir together flour, salt, and baking powder in a medium bowl; set aside.

-- In a mixing bowl with medium speed, mix sugar, butter, shortening until light and fluffy on a medium speed, about 2 minutes.
+- In an electric mixer with a paddle attachment, mix sugar, butter, shortening until light and fluffy on a medium speed, about 2 minutes.

-- On low speed, beat in half of the flour mixture, scraping down the sides of the bowl as needed.
-Beat in the sour cream then stir in remaining flour mixture just until smooth.
+- On low speed, add half of the flour mixture and mix, scraping down the sides of the bowl as needed.
+Mix in the sour cream then stir in the remaining flour mixture until smooth.

 - Divide the dough into 2 portion and wrap around with plastic wrap.
 Refrigerate for at least 6 hours and up to 2 days.

 - Preheat oven to 350ºF.
 Grease baking sheet with spray or line with parchment paper or baking mat.

 - Bake for 8-10 minutes or until the edges of the cookies turns slightly gold.
 Let the cookies stand in a baking sheet for 1 minute, then transfer to wired racks to cool completely.

-- When cookies are cool, using a spoon ice the cookies.
+- When cookies are cool, drizzle the icing on the cookies.
 Let cookies stand until the icing set, at least 2 hours.